Skip to main content

 Recently I read the NCBLA blog, (opens in a new window) encouraging parents to take their children to an exhibit at the Whitney Museum of American Art (opens in a new window) in New York.

 Museums — large or small — enrich any spring break no matter where you live or how old the children.
-Plus, there’s some research (opens in a new window) which suggests that the study of art enhances literacy skills, including critical thinking.
+Plus, there’s some research (opens in a new window) which suggests that the study of art enhances skills, including critical thinking.

 While museums provide a unique, shared experience — regardless of previous exposure or experience — sometimes it can be difficult to physically get there.